mjgasior/cracker-app/README.md

 The Docker images are prepared in a way that volumes of `certbot` are mounted to the same location (`/etc/letsencrypt`) as the volumes of `cracker-client`, so the generated certificates are instantly available for the website.
 Remember that `certbot` manages the `Let's Encrypt` certificates and stores their renewal information in the `/etc/letsencrypt` directory.
 It is not recommended to modify those directories because it might make the certificate renewal process impossible.

-#### Recertification of production:
+#### Renewal of the production certificate:

 After less than 30 days you need to perform the recertification of the domain HTTPS SSL certificate.

 1. Go to you [Lightsail instance](https://lightsail.aws.amazon.com/ls/webapp/home/instances?#).
 2. Run `docker start -ai certbot`.
 There is already a container named `certbot` after the first certification.
 3. Run `certbot renew`.
-4. If the output message is as written below, the recertification went OK:
+If the output message is as written below, the recertification went OK:

 ```
 Congratulations, all renewals succeeded.
 The following certs have been renewed
 ```

+4. After that, we need to restart the `nginx` service.
+You can achieve this by using one of those methods:

+- Rebooting the Lightsail instance with `aws lightsail reboot-instance --instance-name Cracker-app`
+- Rebooting the container with `docker restart cracker-client`.
+- Rebooting the `nginx` service inside the Docker container

 ### Apollo GraphQL Playground: